 A one-time $100 professional attire stipend is available to current KU Law students in good standing who struggle to acquire professional clothing for interviews or professional functions.
 To apply, send a completed application to Dean Terranova at firstname.lastname@example.org.

 For students facing financial hardship, the Student Affairs Office will cover the $50 application fee for Rule 715 Licenses (required for students doing certain field placements/clinics).

-My Student Support Program (MY SSP) is a free online 24/7 counseling text and talk app available to law students.
+Student Support Program is a free online 24/7 counseling text and talk app available to law students.
 This service provides in-the-moment, immediate support for students in need of counseling by connecting students to a licensed counselor.

 Kansas Lawyers Assistance Program

 The Kansas Lawyers Assistance Program (KALAP) provides confidential support to both lawyers and law students, typically surrounding challenges connected with substance and alcohol use disorders and mental health disorders.
 KALAP has offered KU law students eight free, confidential counseling sessions with a licensed counselor.
 Students can preview a list of licensed counselors and select the best-fitting counselor for their unique situation.

 The Mindfulness in Law Society student organization exists to improve the mental well-being of students at KU Law through mindful practices.
 All law students, regardless of experience, are welcome to join this secular organization that helps connect like-minded individuals with peers and resources.